Alonso-del-Arte/toy-examples/CONTRIBUTING.md

 # Contribution Guidelines

-This project will be open to Hacktoberfest 2023.
+This project is now open to Hacktoberfest 2023.
 This year I want to be absolutely clear that I don't want to deal with Maven.
 I think it's obnoxious, obtrusive and adds way too much of its own complexity to the project.